hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 # Installing ServerSpec
 * It’s a Ruby gem, you’ll need Ruby 2.0.x+ installed
 @css[just-code](sudo gem install serverspec)
-* You will need Rake installed, too:
+* Youll need Rake installed, too:
 @css[just-code](sudo gem install rake)
-* You will need SSH access to the servers you want to check
+* You'll need SSH access to the servers you are testing
-* You will **not** need Sudo on these servers, though Sudo does make things slightly easier
+* You'll **not** need Sudo on these servers, though Sudo does make things slightly easier

 Note:
 Sudo: I will point out areas where things may get a little dicey if your test logs in as a normal user.
 It all works, but you have to adjust some tests for unprivileged users.